neurdb/neurdb/experiment/cidr-2025/README.md

 We sample 2 negative samples for 1 positive sample to create the dataset.
 The total number of samples is **288609**.

+In our experiments, we randomly sample data from the dataset to create a larger dataset.
+The number of samples is specified by the `--num_rows` flag in the `prepare_data.py` script under the `experiment/cidr-2025` folder.

 ## Get Started

 Clone the repository: